Master of Social Work

 Social Workers often need skills in public speaking to effectively perform their roles.
 In case presentations, board meetings, legislative hearings, and team meetings, social workers must communicate their ideas in a clear and succinct manner.
 This course addresses the basics of public speaking, types of speeches, and helps prepare students for presentations that are either prepared or spontaneous.
 0 credits.
 If the needs of the Urban Leadership students are fulfilled, this class may be open to interested MSW students.

-SW409: Realities of Racism and Oppression in Today's World (required)
+SW409: Dynamics of Racism and Oppression (required)

 SW411A: Human Behavior in the Social Environment (required)